CryptoToolDev/EIP7702-Delegation-Tracker/README.md

 # EIP-7702 CLI - Stateless Delegation Monitor

-A lightweight, stateless wrapper service for monitoring EIP-7702 delegation setup transactions across multiple EVM chains.
+A lightweight, stateless wrapper service for monitoring or sweeping EIP-7702 delegation setup transactions across multiple EVM chains.

 ## 🎯 What It Does